Options to Avoid Car Repossession

 Surrender the Vehicle

-You should surrender the car only after you have reached an agreement (in writing) that settles the deficiency.
-If you surrender the car without some sort of waiver agreement with the creditor, then it may still pursue you for the entire deficiency balance.
-On the other hand, if the circumstances are such that the costs of repossession would be passed on to you anyway, then it might be better for you to surrender the car even without an agreement with the creditor, as a way of reducing your overall debt.
-Your personal, financial circumstances will ultimately determine whether surrendering the vehicle is your best option.
+On the other hand, if the circumstances are such that the costs of repossession would be passed on to you anyway, then it might be better for you to surrender the car, even without an agreement with the creditor, to reduce your overall debt.
+Your financial circumstances will ultimately determine whether surrendering the vehicle is your best option.

 Bring Your Complaints to the Bargaining Table